Ohio Turnpike Toll.com

 How to pay Ohio Turnpike tolls

-Four ways to pay: E-ZPass at the discounted rate, cash or card at staffed cashier lanes, or Toll By Plate billed to the registered owner at the cash rate.
+Three ways to pay: E-ZPass at the discounted rate, or cash or card in the lanes at the cash/credit rate.
+Unpaid tolls are invoiced to the registered owner at a higher rate.

 E-ZPass